Disney Memory Maker: PhotoPass Locations, Cost, and Is it Worth It?

 - 12 How to Get the Most Out of Disney Memory Maker

 - 13 Where are Disney Photopass Photographers Located?

 - 14 Do you think Disney Memory Maker is Worth It?

 Photopass vs Memory Maker

-You’ve probably heard the terms “PhotoPass” and “Memory Maker” almost interchangeably and wondered if they’re the same thing — and if not, what the difference is.
+You’ve probably heard the terms “PhotoPass” and “Memory Maker” almost interchangeably and wondered if they’re the same thing.

 Here’s the best way to explain it: